Tree Work — Russell Tree Experts — Arbor Ed™

 Enrique Arayata I Media Production Manager, Russell Tree Experts

-In his free time, Enrique enjoys working out, hanging out with his girlfriend, video production and photography, cars, technology, cooking, and watching new movies and YouTube videos.
-He has a BA in moving image production with a double minor in film studies and studio art specializing in photography from The Ohio State University, an AA in web graphic design from DeVry University, and is an FAA Certified Remote Pilot.
+Enrique is an ISA Certified Arborist® and FAA Certified Remote Pilot.
+In his free time, he enjoys working out, hanging out with his family and girlfriend, video production, photography, cars, technology, and cooking.
+Enrique has a BA in moving image production with a double minor in film studies and studio art specializing in photography from The Ohio State University, and an AA in web graphic design from DeVry University.
+His favorite tree is the Kwanzan cherry tree.

 How to Protect Trees Before, During, & After Heavy Construction!